History of rockets

 The first rockets were used as propulsion systems for arrows, and may have appeared as early as the 10th century in Song dynasty China.
 However, more solid documentary evidence does not appear until the 13th century.
 The technology probably spread across Eurasia in the wake of the Mongol invasions of the mid-13th century.
 Usage of rockets as weapons before modern rocketry is attested to in China, Korea, India, and Europe.
 One of the first recorded rocket launchers is the "wasp nest" fire arrow launcher produced by the Ming dynasty in 1380.
 In Europe, rockets were also used in the same year at the Battle of Chioggia.
 The Joseon kingdom of Korea used a type of mobile multiple rocket launcher known as the "Munjong Hwacha" by 1451.

-Iron-cased rockets were used by Kingdom of Mysore (Mysorean rockets) and by Marathas during the mid 18th century, and were later modified and used by the British.
+Iron-cased rockets were used by Kingdom of Mysore under the rule of King Hyder Ali.
+King Hyder Ali and his son King Tipu Sultan, used the rockets effectively against the British East India Company during the 1780s and 1790s.
+Their conflicts with the company exposed the British to this technology further, which was then used to advance European rocketry with the development of the Congreve rocket in 1805 (Tipu Sultan rockets) during the mid 18th century, and was later modified and used by the British.
 The later models and improvements were known as the Congreve rocket and used in the Napoleonic Wars.

 Precursors

 The earliest known example of a device displaying the "principles essential to rocket flight" was around 400 BC when Archytas, a Greek Pythagorean, propelled a wooden bird along suspended wires using steam as propellant.
 The wooden pigeon was tied to a pole by a wire.
 When the plug containing the steam was released, the steam propelled the pigeon in circles around the pole.
 About 300 years later, Hero of Alexandria created a similar "rocket-like device" known as an aeolipile that used steam as propulsion.
-Aeolipile means the god of air.
-A rotatable sphere was mounted on top of a water basin, which was heated with fire turning the water into steam that traveled into the sphere through 2 pipes.
+Aeolipile means "the god of air."
+A rotatable sphere was mounted on top of a water basin, which was heated with fire, turning the water into steam that traveled into the sphere through 2 pipes.
 The steam escaped through two L-shaped tubes on opposite sides, causing the sphere to rotate.
-These devices have been described as "steam rockets", "proto-rockets", and employing "principles essential to rocket flight" and the "action-reaction principle" that preceded true rockets.This aeolipile showed how we can use the action-reaction principle to move things at high speeds which later became the core concept of a rocket.
+These devices have been described as "steam rockets", "proto-rockets" and as employing "principles essential to rocket flight" and the "action-reaction principle" that preceded true rockets.This aeolipile showed how we can use the action-reaction principle to move things at high speeds, which later became the core concept of a rocket.